-The results will be based on the fastest time recorded by the riders in qualifying practice, qualifying and Superpole sessions.
-In the case where all qualifying and Superpole sessions have been cancelled, the results will be based on the fastest time recorded by the riders in all practices.
-In the event of a tie, riders' second and subsequent best times will be taken into account.
+The results will be based on the fastest time recorded by the riders in qualifying practice and qualifying sessions.
+In the case where all qualifying sessions have been cancelled, the results will be based on the fastest time recorded by the riders in all practices.
+In the event of a tie, riders' second and subsequent best times will be considered.